PacoZG/DevOps-Docker/exercises-part-1/Exercise-1.15/README.md

 ```

 ## How to run the application:
-Run thise following script in the terminal
+Run the following script in the terminal
 ```bash
 $ docker pull sirpacoder/pacoder:latest
 ```